 1 hour.
-The Graduate Clinical Project (GCP) is a four-part clinical exam in which the student's perceptual, conceptual, and executive skills are evaluated as applied to an actual case example.
+The graduate clinical project (GCP) is a four-part clinical exam in which the student's perceptual, conceptual, and executive skills are evaluated as applied to an actual case example.
 In Part I, the student will prepare a comprehensive paper detailing his or her theory on the nature of persons and the therapeutic process.
 Through use of video, session transcripts, and written reflection, in Part II the student will demonstrate the application of this theory in an actual case presentation.
 In Part III, the student will present a three-year growth plan.
 And finally, the student's theoretical paper, case presentation, growth plan, and professional disclosure statement will be evaluated by both a GDC faculty member and a licensed school psychologist in the community.
-There are three grades a student can earn in this course: P=Pass, L=Long-term and NP= Not passing.
-Needs to be taken concurrently with their second term of internship.
+There are three grades a student can earn in this course: P=Pass, L=Long-term, and NP= No Pass.
+Needs to be taken concurrently with the second term of internship.